eslint/eslint/docs/rules/no-underscore-dangle.md

 * `"allow"` allows specified identifiers to have dangling underscores
 * `"allowAfterThis": false` (default) disallows dangling underscores in members of the `this` object
-* `"afterAfterThis": true` allows dangling underscores in members of the `this` object
+* `"allowAfterThis": true` allows dangling underscores in members of the `this` object

 ### allow